Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt

 The exception to this is a Federal Perkins Loan, which is a low-interest federal student loan for undergraduate and graduate students who have exceptional financial need.
 This type of loan will remain on your credit report until you pay it off in full.

 How Do I Dispute a Student Loan on My Credit Report?

 It’s a good habit to periodically check your credit report.
-You can request a free report from each of the three major credit agencies—Equifax, Experian, and TransUnion—each of which are required by law to give you a free report every 12 months.
+You can request a free report from each of the three major credit agencies—Equifax, Experian, and TransUnion—by visiting annualcreditreport.com.
+The bureaus are required by law to give you a free report every 12 months.
 However, through the end of 2023, you may request your report weekly at no cost.

 There are three reasons your student loan might have been wrongly placed in default and reported to the credit bureaus by mistake.
 Here’s how to begin the process to correct these errors:

 1. If You Are Still in School

-If you believe your loan was erroneously placed in default and you are attending school, contact your school’s registrar and ask for a record of your school attendance.
-Then call your loan servicer to ask them what your record shows in regard to school attendance.
+If you believe your loan was wrongly placed in default and you are attending school, contact your school’s registrar and ask for a record of your school attendance.
+Then call your loan servicer to ask about your record regarding school attendance.